TiagoCavalcante/ebooks/README.md

 # ebooks
-A template of a ebook store
+A template of a ebook store using PHP

+## before run
 Before you initialize the server you need to initialize the MySQL and execute the commands below:
 ```sql
 DROP DATABASE IF EXISTS bookstore;